 Global mission can mean bringing a global perspective to your community in the U.S. and Canada, in addition to going out into the world.
-Here are some ways you can get involved in mission in the U.S. and Canada:
+Here are some ways you can get involved in mission in the U.S. and Canada.

+As the relief, refugee, and development mission fund of the Christian Church (Disciples of Christ), Week of Compassion works with partners to alleviate suffering throughout the world.
 Through Week of Compassion, North American Disciples reach out in the name of Christ to provide emergency and long-term assistance to people in the aftermath of natural and human catastrophes, respond with help, hope and hospitality to people who have been uprooted and displaced from their homelands, support self-help programs of development and rehabilitation that empower people and communities, and encourage and support volunteer groups in "hands-on" mission and service opportunities.
 Disciples through WOC participate with Christians in nine other Protestant denominations in One Great Hour of Sharing, thus multiplying the effectiveness and extent of our witness many times over.

 The United Church of Christ and UCC congregations have played an active role in welcoming resettled refugee families to our cities, neighborhoods, and churches.
 We’ve set up new homes, stocked kitchens, accompanied parents and their children to doctor’s appointments and enroll in school, and shared the joy that comes from landing that first job in the states.
 We have been blessed with opportunities to be accompaniers, neighbors, friends.
 And our communities have been enriched by the many talents, ideas, and contributions of resettled refugees.
 In addition to welcoming refugee families resettled to the U.S., each day the United Church of Christ is present in the halls of Congress, working to protect the U.S. refugee resettlement program, advocate for the rights of refugees and asylum seekers and work for world peace.